-On an operational day to day basis the Association is managed by a CEO who reports to the Management Board.
-Board Meetings are held approximately every 6 weeks and there are separate Corporate Services, Strategic Risk and Health and Safety Committees.
+On an operational day to day basis the Association is managed by the Chief Executive who reports to the Management Board.
+Management Board Meetings are held approximately every 6 weeks and there are separate Corporate Services, Strategic Risk and Health and Safety Committees.

 The Board sets the strategic direction of the organisation and monitors the operational activities.
-There are 12 places for Board Members and as at the year end, we have 1 co-optee, and 11 Board Members.
-The Council may appoint 2 people to the Board and they have appointed elected members to the Board, Councillor Andrew Vennard and Councillor Anne Horn.
-Councillor Andrew Vennard resigned in February 2021 and we are awaiting the Council nominating a person in his place.
+As at the yearend there were 12 elected Management Board Members.
+In addition, the Council may appoint 2 people to the Board and they have appointed Councillors Anne Horne and Elaine Robertson.